Alzheimer's & Dementia Chairs

 The first step is to organise a Free Seating Assessment, conducted by a clinically trained Seating Matters Specialist.
 This Assessment takes approximately 60 minutes and can be completed at home or hospital.

-Based on this Assessment, the most suitable Seating Matters chair will be provided for the patient to trial.
+Based on this Assessment, the most suitable Seating Matters chair will be provided for the dementia patient to trial.
 This will be adjusted to fit them correctly, taking into consideration things like seat depth, seat width and chair height.
 Postural supports and further customisations can also be added.

 Quick Facts About Dementia

-Dementia is the second leading cause of death in Australia, accounting for 9.3% of all deaths in 2021.
+Dementia is the second leading cause of death in Australia, accounting for 11% of all deaths in 2024.

-Dementia is the leading cause of all deaths for women in Australia, accounting for 12.6% of deaths in 2020.
+Dementia is the leading cause of all deaths for women in Australia, accounting for 12.2% of deaths in 2023.

-Over 400,000 Australians are living with dementia in 2023.
-This number is expected to increase to over 800,000 by 2058.
+Over 433,000 Australians are living with dementia in 2025.
+This number is expected to increase to over 812,500 by 2054.

-Over 1.5 million people in Australia are involved in the care of someone living with dementia.
+An estimated 1.7 million people in Australia are involved in the care of someone living with dementia.

 Dementia Chairs